mongodb-js/compass/THIRD-PARTY-NOTICES.md

 The following third-party software is used by and included in **Mongodb Compass**.
-This document was automatically generated on Wed Jul 26 2023.
+This document was automatically generated on Thu Jul 27 2023.

 ## List of dependencies